 Tyndall AFB Sea Turtle Program

 Eighteen miles of beach at Tyndall Air Force Base (AFB) serve as nesting habitat for numerous protected coastal species to include multiple species of threatened and endangered sea turtles.
 Loggerhead sea turtles are the most common species to nest in Northwest Florida, followed by green sea turtles, and occasionally leatherback, and the critically endangered Kemp’s ridley sea turtle.
-Sea turtles crawl up on the beach and lower dunes at night to deposit their eggs in the sand, then return into the ocean to hopefully come beack to the same area to nest again at a later date.
+Sea turtles crawl up on the beach and lower dunes at night to deposit their eggs in the sand and then return into the ocean.
 Under the protection of nightfall thousands of hatchlings will emerge from these beaches each summer.
 Hatchlings start to emerge after the nest has incubated roughly 60-70 days.
 Sea turtle nesting surveys are conducted from the beginning of May through the end of August by Tyndall Natural Resources staff and trained local community volunteers.

-The Tyndall Sea Turtle volunteer program equips and trains committed individuals to be placed on our Florida Fish and Wildlife Conservation Commission (FWC) permit # 052 and survey designated beaches during weekends through the summer months.
+The Tyndall Sea Turtle volunteer program trains and equips committed individuals to be placed on our Florida Fish and Wildlife Conservation Commission (FWC) permit # 052 and survey designated beaches during weekends through the summer months.
 A maximum of 25 individuals can be placed on the permit.
 Morning surveys begin at 5:30 A.M. every Saturday and Sunday from May 1st through August 31st and mandatory FWC and local trainings are required in February & March to be placed on the permit.
-Interested individuals can email or call the number provided below to have your name added to a volunteer list.
+Interested individuals can email to the address provided below to have your name added to a volunteer list.

 e-mail: 325CES.CEIEA.TyndallTurtle@us.af.mil Office Phone: 850-541-3517